 University of Tartu Erasmus Code: EE TARTU02

-Only for Erasmus exchange students: you can apply for the Estonian Intensive Language Courses (ESTILC) here.
+You can apply for the Estonian Intensive Language Courses (ESTILC) here.
 Student will get an additional certificate about ESTILC.

 EU citizens (including European Economic Area and Swiss Confederation) - EU citizens are allowed to stay in Estonia on the basis of a valid travel document or identity card for the period of up to 3 months.
 As international students usually stay longer, then they must register themselves as citizens of Tartu and apply for an ID-card.
 More information here.